Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 How to Thread The Brother SE625

 Just like winding the bobbin, threading is easy following the instructions located in the same four locations.
 Make sure to thread with the presser foot up or you might mess with your upper thread tension.

 When it comes time to pass the thread through the eye of the needle, you can use the automatic needle threader.
 For something that’s supposed to save time, it’s not the easiest contraption to learn.
 Brother SE625 reviews either heartily praise or passionately dislike this feature.
-I’m on the fence.
-For sewists with shaky hands or poor eyesight, it’s going to come in handy and is worth the time to figure out.
-You might just end up preferring to thread the old-fashioned way and scrapping the needle threader like I have, though!
+For sewists with shaky hands or poor eyesight, though, it’s going to come in handy and is worth the time to figure out.

 With 8 buttonhole stitches, the Brother SE625 makes a variety of auto-sized buttonholes.
 The process is accomplished automatically in one step and is very simple to learn.
 By placing the button in the back of the buttonhole presser foot, you’re guaranteed to have perfectly-sized buttonholes on every project!

 If you’re regularly sewing small, tubular objects like shirt sleeves or pants cuffs, you can wrap them around the free arm.
 This way you don’t have to worry about accidentally sewing the two sides together!
 While it sounds fancy, the built-in free arm comes standard on most Brother sewing machines and is accessed by removing the flat-bed accessories storage compartment.

 A reasonably bright LED light illuminates the stitching workspace to help you see those tiny stitches better!
 It’s not spotlight-bright, but it’s going to work well in most circumstances.

 What about using the Brother SE625 for quilting?